alexk99/the_router/debian_install.md

 ### Configure DPDK ports

-Determine what NIC devices are available in the system.
+Determine what NIC devices are available in your system.
-The following command will ouput information about NIC devices and their PCI addresses.
+The following command will output information about NIC devices and their PCI addresses.

 		bisonrouter dev_status

 Edit /etc/bisonrouter/bisonrouter.env and save the NIC PCI addresses you want to use in the 'br_pci_devs' list.